 - Recommended actions for isolating vs. removing Level 3 damaged cylinders

-- Documented procedure for destroying and disposing of expired or Level 3 damaged cylinder
+- Documented procedures for destroying and disposing of expired or Level 3 damaged cylinders

 Comprehensive safety training is one of the most frequently overlooked elements by many CNG fleets, including transits.
 Fleets often opt only for specific product familiarization training provided by the manufacturer.
-While familiarization with the product, including control functions and safety devices, is needed for technicians who will operate them, a comprehensive safety training is essential to ensure technicians have the skills and knowledge necessary to perform their jobs safely and accurately.
+While familiarization with the product is needed for technicians who will operate them, a comprehensive safety training is essential to ensure technicians have the skills and knowledge necessary to perform their jobs safely and accurately.

 Every employee who works on or around CNG buses should have a level of training that corresponds to their job responsibilities.

 Drivers need to be familiar with the properties of natural gas and know how to use the safety features of the vehicle.
-They also need to know how to detect signs of safety hazards, such as damage, leakage, or wear on the visible elements of the fuel system, as well as what safety protocols to follow in case of an emergency or fire.
-When needed, they should also be able to provide basic guidance to first responder personnel, who may not be familiar with CNG or CNG-powered vehicles.
+They need to know how to detect signs of damage, leakage, or wear on the visible elements of the fuel system, and what safety protocols to follow in case of an emergency or fire.
+When needed, they should also be able to provide basic guidance to first responder personnel who may not be familiar with CNG or CNG-powered vehicles.

 More advanced technicians are usually assigned the task of conducting the required CNG fuel system inspections.
 CNG fuel system inspectors must not only have the Level 1 training, but they must be familiar with fuel system installation code requirements and standards, and be trained to identify and assess damaged components, including various damage levels to CNG cylinders.